dr-natetorious/book-Fuzz_Testing/Chapters/9_AFL_Advanced.md

 ---

-The AFL++ techniques from Chapter 1 excel at finding memory corruption in simple binary formats, but fail completely when targeting web applications that process user-uploaded SVG files.
+The AFL++ techniques from Chapter 1 excel at finding memory corruption in simple binary formats, but fail when targeting web applications that process user-uploaded SVG files.
 Random bit-flipping transforms valid SVG documents into syntactically invalid garbage that gets rejected by XML parsers before reaching vulnerable image processing code.
 Meanwhile, attackers exploit the ImageTragick vulnerability suite to achieve remote code execution through carefully crafted SVG uploads that random fuzzing cannot generate.

 You'll discover CVE-2016-3714 command injection within your first hour using grammar-based fuzzing techniques that maintain SVG structure while exploring ImageMagick's delegate system.
 This vulnerability enabled attackers to execute arbitrary commands on millions of web servers by uploading malicious SVG files that appeared to be harmless images.